Overview for Lovcen and Kotor Bay Short Break

 - From Podgorica bus station take a taxi to Podgorica airport.

-Private transfers can be an economical alternative to public transport in Montenegro, sometimes equal to the cost of public transport in the UK.
+Private transfers can be an economical alternative to public transport in Montenegro, sometimes equal to the cost of public transportation in the UK.
 We can arrange for you private transfers from/to airport to hotel for arrival and departure – please indicate that you want a private transfer when completing your online booking form.

 Luggage transfer is included on all walking days and your bags will be transported by your current hotel (or by private transfer) to your next hotel.
 Baggage limit 25 kg per bag.